sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 ## Instance Variables

-What should we do if we want to set attributes on the monster, such as `threat` and `habitat`?
+What should we do if we want to set attributes on the monster, such as its `habitat`?

 **Challenge:**
 Enable this code...